axnsan12/drf-yasg/docs/custom_spec.rst

 Subclassing and extending
 *************************

-For more advanced control you can subclass :class:`.SwaggerAutoSchema` - see the documentation page for a list of methods you can override.
+For more advanced control you can subclass :class:`.inspectors.SwaggerAutoSchema` - see the documentation page for a list of methods you can override.

 You can put your custom subclass to use by setting it on a view method using the :func:`@swagger_auto_schema <.swagger_auto_schema>` decorator described above.